-A review of selected documentation relevant to the establishment's licensable activities and quality management system was undertaken, including a review of policies and procedural documents, temperature monitoring records, audits, maintenance records, risk assessments, agreements, training records and incident records.
+The inspection included a review of policies, procedural documentation, and agreements relevant to the establishment's licensable activities.
+The inspection also included a review of equipment servicing records, temperature monitoring records, risk assessments, meeting minutes, incidents, audits, and staff training records.